Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 But hey, Gnus is there since the nineties.
 Someone must have think of a solution and it must be built-in!

-I stopped searching blog posts and stackoverflow and read the [manual entry](https://www.gnu.org/software/emacs/manual/html_node/message/Mail-Variables.html) which clearly states that you **can** set up a complex workflow using multiple SMTP servers.
+I stopped searching blog posts and Stack Overflow and read the [manual entry](https://www.gnu.org/software/emacs/manual/html_node/message/Mail-Variables.html) which clearly states that you **can** set up a complex workflow using multiple SMTP servers.